 As we head into the nosier months in the northern hemisphere, I send a hearty thank you to the dedicated OMs who continue to operate 160M, both from their home stations, and DXpeditioners.
 It is a difficult, but highly satisfying place to work DX!

 The initial stack of antennas as of 12/2015, from top to bottom: Cushcraft 19 el.
-432 mHz yagi (now replaced with a DSE 25 el.
+432 MHz yagi (now replaced with a DSE 25 el.
 K1FO), 5 el.
 M2 6M5X, 15 el.
 C3I K1FO for 2M, and 4 el.
 Cushcraft 10-4CD for 10M.
-Now that the ARRL 10M contest has passed, the 10-4CD has been removed and a Cushcraft A3S with the 30M trapped dipole kit (A-734) is in place as shown below left, until springtime or later in 2016, when it may be replaced by another multi-bander, as noted above.
-It works as smooth as I could ask, and I thank all involved once again.
+Now that the 2015 ARRL 10M contest has passed, the 10-4CD has been removed and a Cushcraft A3S with the 30M trapped dipole kit (A-734) is in place as shown below left.
+As of fall 2019, it's still providing good results, and replacement can wait.
+The tower works as smooth as I could ask, and I thank all involved once again.
 Here's a link to the entire photo album, with the hope that some of the details may benefit someone else putting up a similar tower.